Live Oak, Tampa and Charlotte Harbor Railroad: Later years

 The Plant System was acquired by the Atlantic Coast Line Railroad in 1902.
 The Atlantic Coast Line designated the line as their DuPont—High Springs Line north of High Springs, and the High Springs—Croom Line south of there to Gainesville (which also included the former Florida Southern).

 The Atlantic Coast Line would extend the branch to Archer south to Morriston in 1913 to connect with the former Silver Springs, Ocala and Gulf Railroad, which would create a more direct route down the west coast and to Lakeland instead of the former Florida Southern line.
 This line would ultimately become the Atlantic Coast Line's High Springs—Lakeland Line.
 The High Springs—Lakeland Line became a major freight route for the Atlantic Coast Line, with High Springs being a major freight yard.
 By 1949, that segment was carrying at least three round-trip freight trains daily.

 In 1948, the Atlantic Coast Line rerouted the line in central Gainesville from Main Street to instead run along 6th Street, where they built a new depot.
 This rerouted segment used the former right of way of the Gainesville and Gulf Railroad.

 The Atlantic Coast Line would then become the Seaboard Coast Line Railroad in 1967.
 In the Seaboard Coast Line-era, the line from Branford to High Springs (along with track north to DuPont) was designated as the DuPont Subdivision.
 The branch to Archer and its extension would be the West Coast Subdivision.
 Track from Burnett's Lake (near Alachua) to Gainesville was the Ocala and Gainesville Subdivisions.

 In 1980, the Seaboard Coast Line's parent company merged with the Chessie System, creating the CSX Corporation.
 The CSX Corporation initially operated the Chessie and Seaboard Systems separately until 1986, when they were merged into CSX Transportation.

 Current conditions

 Much of the main line of the Live Oak, Tampa and Charlotte Harbor Railroad was abandoned by CSX in the late 1980s though track remains from Burnett's Lake to just north of Gainesville today.
 This line is now CSX's Deerhaven Subdivision.

 The short line Florida Northern Railroad took over the West Coast Subdivision in 1988.
 Track from High Springs to Newberry was removed in 2014, but the line is still active from Newberry south to Dunnellon.

 The Suwannee River Greenway runs on some of the former right of way in Branford.
+The Heritage Trail runs on another segment in Live Oak, south of U.S. Route 90.